Code-Institute-Submissions/luxury-watches/README.md

 I placed all the information in one div and added the content.
 This is where I actially updated the links to target _blank - move to another broswer window when clicked.

-I tested Media query visibilty hidden so that the content does no show on mobile, just the name of the watch and PaPal Buy now button.
+I tested Media query visibilty hidden so that the content does no show on mobile, just the name of the watch and PaPal Buy now button but decided to not use Media query to hid anything as all information would be needed in mobile.

-Styling....
+I collaberated at this point with my tutor and we agreed to bring more life to the website the easiest way possible.

+Google fonts Pidera was added to highlight the text that would catch the eye of the user.

+On the men.html/ladies.html a bootstrap corousel was added with new images.
+I thought in order to give more life would be to show more of the products in different lights.
+I took my own photos and sized them to 744x322 before i added them to the files.
+I had to re-adjust a few times as it did not look right.

+Initially I was going for a plane minimal but decided to give it a little more height and information.
+I googled bootstrap footer and contact us page and then applied the footer to the website and all pages.

+I centered and updated the headings on each page and the P on index,html to be more attractive.

+I removed the boders around the bootstrap cards on men/html and ladies.html.

 Testing